reedsy/challenges/front-end.md

 **Important notes:**
+- Do not change or submit the server code, your answer should focus on the client application only;
 - Add test coverage as you see fit;
 - You may use TypeScript instead of plain JS;
 - Use a CSS pre-processor;